 The Company is authorized to issue 10,000,000 shares of preferred stock.
 Each share of the Company's currently issued preferred stock is non-voting.
 The Company's Series A Redeemable Preferred Stock includes an annual dividend of \$0.22 per share and is payable annually.
 Additionally, the Series A Redeemable Preferred Stock contains a liquidation preference over the Company's common stock and is subject to optional redemption after June 1, 2021 at the sole discretion of the Company's Board of Directors.
 The liquidation preference is calculated at the original issue price of \$4.15 per share plus all accrued but unpaid dividends.
 The optional redemption, if implemented, would be at the original issue price of \$4.15 per share plus all accrued but unpaid dividends plus a redemption premium of 3% of the original issue price.
+In November 2017, the Company declared a dividend on its Series A Redeemable Preferred stock payable to shareholders of record at the close of business on December 8, 2017 and paid the dividend on December 30, 2017.
 The Company is current on its dividend obligations.